PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 Prize-collecting vehicle routing problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the prize-collecting vehicle routing problem (PCVRP), ....
+In the prize-collecting vehicle routing problem (PC-VRP), it is not mandatory to visit all customers.

-(TODO: also known as VRP with Profits)
+Instead, visiting a customer yields a prize :math:`p_i \ge 0`, and the goal is to maximise the sum of collected prizes minus the overall travel cost.

-TODO
+The PC-VRP is also known as the VRP with profits.

 Solving VRPs